One Book One Nebraska

 History

 The notion of one book/one city (state, county, church, etc.) was the brainchild of the now famous Seattle librarian Nancy Pearl.
 The idea of city-wide reading programs started in Seattle in 1998 with the program “If All Seattle Read the Same Book” initiated by the Washington Center for the Book, located at the Seattle Public Library.
 The Library of Congress’ Center for the Book reports that “One Book” programs have been introduced across the USA and around the world.
-The Nebraska Center for the Book, Nebraska Arts Council, Nebraska Library Commission, Nebraska Library Association, and Humanities Nebraska (formerly Nebraska Humanities Council) spearheaded the One Book One Nebraska initiative, and it was inaugurated in 2005.
+The Nebraska Center for the Book, Nebraska Library Commission, Nebraska Library Association, and Humanities Nebraska (formerly Nebraska Humanities Council) spearheaded the One Book One Nebraska initiative in 2005.

 Philosophy